EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 ~~~~~~~~~~~
 {: #fig-edhoc-option title="The EDHOC Option." artwork-align="center"}

-The presence of this option means that the message contains EDHOC data in the payload, that must be extracted and processed before the rest of the message can be processed.
+The presence of this option means that the message payload contains also EDHOC data, that must be extracted and processed as defined in {{edhoc-in-oscore}}, before the rest of the message can be processed.

-In particular, the EDHOC message 3 has to be extracted from the CoAP payload, as the value of the CBOR byte string included as first element of a CBOR sequence.

-{{fig-edhoc-opt}} shows the format for a CoAP message containing both the OSCORE ciphertext and EDHOC message 3, using the newly defined EDHOC option for signaling.
+{{fig-edhoc-opt}} shows the format of a CoAP message containing both the EDHOC data and the OSCORE ciphertext, using the newly defined EDHOC option for signaling.

 ~~~~~~~~~~~~~~~~~
  0                   1                   2                   3